 Cavli Wireless

-Customer Premises Equipment (CPE) sits at the boundary between service provider networks and user environments, shaping how connectivity, security, and services are delivered at the edge.
+CPE sits at the boundary between service provider networks and user environments, shaping how connectivity, security, and services are delivered at the edge.
 As networks evolve toward private LTE/5G, cloud-native architectures, and virtualized services, the role of CPE has expanded far beyond basic access devices.
 This guide explains what CPE is, how it works, and how modern CPE architectures support today’s private and enterprise networks.

-What is Customer Premises Equipment CPE?
+What Is CPE in Networking?
+Customer Premises Equipment Explained

 Customer Premises Equipment connectivity is established through the demarcation point in the carrier’s network infrastructure.
 The demarcation point, or “demarc,” is the physical boundary between the service provider’s wider internet or private network and the customer-owned network.
 It defines the exact point of responsibility for maintenance, troubleshooting, and repairs for CPE routers and other devices.